-Vice President: Brent Norton
+President: Brent Norton

 My interest is in helping take the Dental Technology industry forward and making our chosen career the best it can be.
 My experience in most facets of dental technology and clinical dental technology has given me a well-rounded understanding of the industry.
 I consider myself to be someone who can objectively look at all areas of dental technology, and represent them all fairly.

 Contact Ph 04 566 0627 / email@example.com